tanisha0423/CANTILEVER-2/README.md

 When I entered a test username and password into the page, the credentials were captured and displayed in the test environment terminal/record.

 This demonstrated how attackers can trick users into entering sensitive information on a fake page, and how such data is immediately visible to the attacker’s terminal.

+- `commands.md` — contains the commands I ran.
+- `output.pdf` — contains exported output and screenshots of the test run.